The best Jar file opener app

 7-Zip is a popular, open-source, JAR file opener.

 A JAR file uses a standard ZIP algorithm to compress files.
-As such, any Zip or decompression utility can be used as a JAR file opener.
+As such, you can use any Zip or decompression utility as a JAR file opener.

-Other ZIP utilities that can be used to open a JAR file that have not been mentioned yet include:
+Other ZIP utilities that can open a JAR file, in addition to those mentioned above, include:

 How to choose a Java JAR opener